 A little biography

-I’m an Assistant Professor in the School of International Service (SIS) at American University.
+I’m an Associate Professor in the School of International Service (SIS) at American University.
 I teach courses on African politics, comparative political institutions, and political theory at the undergraduate, M.A, and PhD levels.
+I also teach a fun course for freshman called “Freedom and Solidarity,” where we read Tocqueville and Rousseau and explore the effects of technology and political polarization on American democracy.
 I received my Ph.D. in political science from the University of California, San Diego in 2007 with an emphasis on comparative politics, political development, and political theory.
-I also have an M.A. in Political Science from the School of Public Affairs at American University and a B.A. in Political Science with Special Honors from George Washington University.
+I am a super-size fan of the African Politics Conference Group, and I currently serve on the editorial board of Governance, a top ranked journal in both political science and public policy.

-From 1993 through 1999 I worked for U.S. Congressman John Conyers, serving as his legislative director during the impeachment of President Bill Clinton and advising the Congressman on trade, foreign policy, and national security.
-Drawing upon that experience, I co-edited a book with Institute for Policy Studies co-founder Marcus Raskin, In Democracy’s Shadow: the Secret World of National Security (2005).
+From 1993 through 1999 I worked for U.S. Congressman John Conyers, serving as his legislative director during the impeachment of President Bill Clinton and advising him on trade, foreign policy, and national security.
+Drawing upon that experience, I co-edited a book with Institute for Policy Studies co-founder, the late Marcus Raskin, In Democracy’s Shadow: the Secret World of National Security (2005).

 In 2000, I served as the first director of the National Democratic Institute’s legislative training program in Abuja.
 In 2003 – 04 I went back to Nigeria to serve as a Visiting Fulbright Lecturer at the University of Ibadan, where I taught a course on comparative federalism.